momentohq/public-dev-docs/docs/introduction/common-caching-patterns.md

 sidebar_position: 2
 sidebar_label: Common Caching Patterns
 title: Common Caching Patterns
-description: Learn what serverless is in terms of caching and what Momento Serverless Cache can be your simple, fast cache for your apps.
+description: Learn what serverless is in terms of caching and what Momento Cache can be your simple, fast cache for your apps.
 ---

 # Common caching patterns